Where is the next bubble? Domains, here’s why.

 And who are the companies that made the 1930 applications?
 Godaddy and other registrars?
 Not really, as you can see from the picture, Google made quite a few.
 Amazon is here, Apple made a few.
 But most of them were made by new company Donuts, put together just for this.
 You had a chance to read an interview with their CEO Paul Stahura, they are in with 307 TLD’s.

-By now, you must be aware that this industry and complementary services are about to grow exponentially.
+By now, you must be aware that this industry and complimentary services are about to grow exponentially.

 What determines a great domain name?
 What domain information is most important?
 How do you determine credibility, how do you determine relevancy?
 I think Google solved the relevance problem pretty good, and they found a way to profit from it.
 But what about domain credibility?
 They solved this, by default when they solved relevancy.
 So I think there is room for progress.